EvaMaeRey/ind2cat/README.md

 # Introducing ind2cat::ind\_recode

-The ind2cat::ind\_recode() function uses variable name to automatically derive human-readable, and appropriately ordered categories.
+The ind2cat::ind\_recode() function uses indicator variable names to automatically derive human-readable, and appropriately ordered categories.

 <!-- Usually I'll start with the sketch of a function right here, but then I eventually move it to an .R file. -->